mskutta/mskutta.github.io/_posts/2017-08-11-sitecore-telerik-patch.md

 It appears that Sitecore upgraded Telerik.Web.UI.dll from version 2012 to 2014 as part of the patch.
 Any upgrade comes with the potential of breaking changes.
 This is what appears to have happened in this case.
 Instead of upgrading the version of Telerik.Web.UI.dll, we can apply the Telerik patch for the original version of the Telerik.Web.UI.dll.
 Patch versions do exist for the 2012 version of the Telerik.Web.UI.dll assembly.
 The patched versions can be obtained from Telerik directly.

 Assuming you already applied the Sitecore patch, here is how to apply the fix:
-1. Revert the following 2 files back to the version that came with the base install of Sitecore
+1. Revert the following 2 files back to the version that came with the base install of Sitecore.
     1. Telerik.Web.UI.Skins.dll
     1. Telerik.Web.UI.xml
 1. Update the Telerik.Web.UI.dll with the patch version from Telerik that applies to the version that came with the base install of Sitecore.
 Note: The patched version must be obtained from Telerik.